warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Chain Abstraction

-Chain Abstraction is one of the key features of Warden.
-Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](#space) within Warden Protocol.
-Spaces allow you to use [OApps](#omnichain-application) for signing transactions and messages at any destination chain, while traditional smart contract applications only target users of a single chain.
+Chain Abstraction is one of Warden's key features.
+Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](#space) within the Warden Protocol.
+[Omnichain Applications](#omnichain-application) allow signing transactions and messages at any destination chain.

 ---